tudelft3d/geovalidation.server/md/about.md

 ## about

-The validator checks whether the solids stored in a GML file are *geometrically* valid according to the international standard [ISO 19107:2003](http://www.iso.org/iso/catalogue_detail.htm?csnumber=26012).
-Any GML files, or one of the formats built over it (such as CityGML), can be used as input.
-The validator simply scans the file looking for the <gml:Solid> tags and validates these.
-It assumes that the input XML is valid according to the XSD of GML; if not then we can't guarantee the results.
+The validator, which uses the open-source project [val3dity](https://github.com/tudelft-gist/val3dity) in the background, checks whether the solids stored in a GML file are *geometrically* valid according to the international standard [ISO 19107:2003](http://www.iso.org/iso/catalogue_detail.htm?csnumber=26012).
+Any GML files, or one of the formats built upon it (such as CityGML), can be used as input.
+The validator simply scans the file looking for the <gml:Solid> tags and validates these (all the rest is ignored).
+It assumes that the input XML is valid according to the XSD of GML.

 ![](/static/steps.png)

 The validation of a solid is performed hierarchically, ie first every surface (a polygon embedded in 3D) is validated in 2D (with [GEOS](http://trac.osgeo.org/geos/)), then every shell is validated (must be watertight, no self-intersections, orientation of the normals must be consistent and pointing outwards, etc), and finally the interactions between the shells are analysed.
+This means that a surface of your solid is not a valid 2D polygon (its projection), then the validator will report that but will *not* try to further validate (to avoid "cascading" errors).
 For an overview of all the checks, [click here](/errors).

-In the background, the open-source project [val3dity](https://github.com/tudelft-gist/val3dity) is used.

 Most of the details of the implementation are available in this scientific article: